Venezuela votes for parliament as opposition denounces fraud

 The top U.S. envoy on Venezuela, Elliott Abrams, told Reuters in an interview on Thursday that there was strong bipartisan consensus in Washington over the need to keep pressure on Maduro, and that he did not expect major changes to U.S. policy when Joe Biden takes office on Jan.
 20.

-Reporting by Brian Ellsworth; additional reporting by Deisy Buitrago, Editing by Daniel Wallis
+Reporting by Brian Ellsworth; additional reporting by Deisy Buitrago in Caracas and Sarah Kinosian in Puerto Ayacucho, Venezuela; Editing by Daniel Wallis and Lisa Shumaker

 Our Standards: The Thomson Reuters Trust Principles.